5-week WriteCharacter course with Emma Read

 Is your protagonist having an identity crisis?
 Is the phrase: “I couldn’t connect with the characters” haunting your nightmares?
 Are the stars of your story feeling a bit two dimensional?

-Week by week we’ll be unpicking how characters work – how they drive plot through agency, find their voice and leave a lasting impression on the reader.
-Emma will also be examining the role of the antagonist, how to write from alternative POVs and the role of secondary and other supporting characters.
+Week by week unpick how book characters work – how they drive plot through agency, find their voice and leave a lasting impression on the reader.
+Emma will also be examining the role of the antagonist, how to write from alternative points of view and the role of secondary and other supporting characters.

-Inspired by the character sessions from her previous course on writing Young Middle Grade fiction, Emma is here to help you build an engaging cast that will bring your novel to life.
+Inspired by the character sessions from her previous course on writing Young Middle Grade fiction, Emma is here to help you build an engaging cast of book characters that will bring your novel to life.

-WEEK ONE: Connecting with a character – examine how well you know your characters, how they fit into your world and the plot of the novel, and the all-important voice.
+Examine how well you know your characters, how they fit into your world and the plot of the novel, and the all-important voice.

-WEEK TWO: Character Agency and how it drives plot – digging down into your characters’ goals and how the decisions they make to achieve those goals push the narrative forward.
+Digging down into your characters’ goals and how the decisions they make to achieve those goals push the narrative forward.

-WEEK THREE: Point of view – writing from the point of view of children, unreliable narrators, non-human characters and balancing multiple POVs.
+Writing from the point of view of children, unreliable narrators, non-human book characters and balancing multiple POVs.

-WEEK FOUR: Antagonists – because baddies need love too.
+Because baddies need love too.
 Or at least a good backstory.
 How well suited your antagonist and protagonist are to one another.

-WEEK FIVE: Building a team – a fun, collaborative session where you will go through a list of key points to develop an entire team of characters together.
+A fun, collaborative session where you will go through a list of key points to develop an entire team of book characters together.